ab604/prot-paper-bot/README.md

 45 seconds.

-It uses [renv](https://rstudio.github.io/renv/articles/renv.html) for caching and I created a GitHub Personal Access Token (PAT) for any parts that require authentication including R package installation.
+It uses [renv](https://rstudio.github.io/renv/articles/renv.html) for caching and I created a GitHub Token for any parts that require authentication including R package installation.
+This is enabled by adding `write` permissions in the Github Action.

-To create a GitHub PAT:

--   Go to your GitHub account settings
--   Navigate to “Developer settings” \> “Personal access tokens” \> “Tokens (classic)”
--   Click “Generate new token”
--   Give it a descriptive name and select the necessary scopes (typically repo for full repository access)
--   Copy the generated token

-Add the PAT as a secret in the bot repository to Github as repository secret in Settings \> Security \> Secrets and variables \> Actions like
+We need to add the password as a secret called `ATR_PW` in the bot repository to Github as repository secret in Settings \> Security \> Secrets and variables \> Actions like so:
-so:

--   Name it `GH_PAT` and paste your token as the value
--   Likewise we need to add the password as a secret called `ATR_PW`

 ![](github-actions.png)